Read, Write and play rhythms on the guitar

-Before we dive into rhythm guitar exercises, let’s first ensure we understand the basics of notated rhythm:
+Before we dive into playing some beginner rhythmical exercises using easy to follow video lessons, let’s first ensure we understand the basics of notated rhythm.

 - All rhythms are named after being in the time signature of 4/4

 - When a note lasts a whole bar of 4/4 is called a whole note as it lasts for all 4 beats.